Nutterules/ZettelKasten/Literature Notes/Introduction to Social Science Research Principles and Technology.md

 - <u>Ratio</u>: similar to interval but the values can take a 0 value too.

 **Research Designs**
-- <u>Experimental Design</u>: Where a sample is divided into groups to determine the effect of a changing
+- <u>Experimental Design</u>: Where a sample is divided into groups to determine the effect of one or more variables of interest.
+These include Randomised Control Trials (RCTs) where the separation into the various groups is done randomly.